liferay/liferay-docs/develop/tutorials/articles/300-osgi-basics/04-overriding-a-components-service-reference.markdown

 # Overriding Service References [](id=overriding-service-references)

-Overriding a Declarative Services service is straightforward.
-You create and deploy a new, higher-ranked service implementation.
+When there's an existing service that you want to customize or implement differently, you can override the existing one.
+To do this, you create and deploy a new, higher-ranked service implementation.
 But how do you replace a component's service that's bound by a static and reluctant reference?
-Reactivating the component would bind it to the new service but would render the component inactive temporarily.
-To replace the service while keeping the component active, you can change the component's service reference to target your new service.
+Reactivating the component would bind it to the new service but would render the component temporarily inactive.
+To replace the service and keep the component active, you can change the component's service reference to target your new service.